openshift/enhancements/enhancements/microshift/microshift-default-csi-plugin.md

 > After the device owner has logged into the device ...

-1. The device owner creates an misconfigured lvmd config file under /etc/microshift/lvmd.config.
+1. The device owner creates a misconfigured lvmd config file under /etc/microshift/lvmd.config.
 In this example, assume the LVM volume group cannot be found on the host device.

     _For example:_
     ```shell